Do you need renters insurance?

 Let’s look at the different protections renters insurance provides, as well as what to look for when shopping around for a policy.

 What does renters insurance cover?

-Another important term is a peril, which is a situation, such as a natural disaster, that damages whatever the insurance is trying to protect.
-Theft, fire and windstorms are perils commonly covered by renters insurance.
+Another important term is a peril, which is a situation (like a natural disaster) that damages whatever the insurance is trying to protect.
+Theft, fire, floods, and windstorms are some of the perils generally covered by renters insurance.

-Now let’s look at the common coverages included in renters insurance policies:
+Here are some of the common coverages included in renters insurance policies.

 This coverage pays for personal belongings if they are damaged or destroyed by a peril that’s covered in the policy.
 The coverage will pay up to the limit stated in the policy.

 This coverage pays for the legal expenses if someone is hurt in the home you’re renting and sues you.
 Personal liability coverage could also pay for things like lost wages after the person is injured.